 - Tim Toohey, head of Greenberg Glusker’s Cyber Security Practice, has worked in conjunction with Greenberg Glusker attorney Doug Mirell, the ACLU and the Electronic Frontier Foundation to file a lawsuit charging that the city of Los Angeles’ requirement of scooter tracking data violates the Fourth Amendment to the U.S. Constitution and the California Electronic Communications Privacy Act.
 The lawsuit – currently in progress – brought against the City of L.A. and LADOT, seeks an injunction to end all prospective collection, storage, or maintenance of precise location data acquired through MDS.

-- Representing pro bono a gay man from Russia, who is in the U.S. on a tourist visa, in applying for asylum to escape governmental and personal persecution under Russian laws.
+- Represented a gay man from Russia, who is in the U.S. on a tourist visa, in applying for asylum to escape governmental and personal persecution under Russian laws.

 - Advocate on behalf of families and their children for appropriate special education services in light of such children’s learning disabilities and behavior, emotional, and social needs.